omkadu8767/Swastha-Bharat-Portal/README.md

 ## About

 Swastha Bharat Portal is a modern, secure, and user-friendly full-stack web application for managing healthcare needs efficiently.
 Built with React, Vite, Node.js, Express, and MongoDB, it provides a seamless experience for users to register, book appointments, and order medicines online from any device.\
-**This web app also includes an Admin Dashboard for managing users, appointments, and orders.**
+**It also includes an Admin Dashboard for managing users, appointments, and orders.**

 ---